ziyiyin97/ziyiyin97.github.io/_pages/misc.md

 - Journal of Open Research Software
 - Journal of Open Source Software
 - Pure and Applied Geophysics
+- The Open Rheumatology Journal

 ### Conference Proceeding Reviewer

+- AAAI 2023 Fall symposium on Artificial Intelligence and Climate: The Role of AI in a Climate-Smart Sustainable Future
 - International Meeting for Applied Geoscience and Energy 2023
-- AAAI 2023 Fall symposium on Artificial Intelligence and Climate: The Role of AI in a Climate-Smart Sustainable Future
+- ICLR 2024 workshop on AI4DifferentialEquations
 - SciMLCon 2022

 ### Award Reviewer